 Traffic accidents damage over a thousand of motor vehicles each year.
 National Highway Traffic Safety Administration states that a motor vehicle collision happens about every ten seconds in the United States alone.
-Diminished Value Claim Texas Attorneys Ramji & Associates are experienced in this area of law.
+Diminished Value Claim Texas Attorneys Ramji Law Group are experienced in this area of law.

 There are often times financial consequences involved long after your automobile is repaired and in working condition.
 A vehicle that has been involved in an auto accident is permanently diminished in value.
 Diminished value occurs when an automobile involved in an accident suffers structural damage, cosmetically, or within its inner workings.
 Even if the vehicle is repaired to its pristine, before-crash condition, it is still worth significantly less money than it was before the auto accident happened.

 Let The Houston Car Accident Lawyer at Ramji Law Group help you

 The diminished value of an automobile becomes clear when an individual attempts to sell or trade in the vehicle.
 Most states demand full disclosure of any and all accidents in which the vehicle may have been involved.
 As most prospective buyers gravitate towards vehicles that have not been involved in an accident, an owner of a vehicle that has been involved in an accident will receive significantly less money for his or her vehicle than if the vehicle were never involved in any accidents.

 Three main types of diminished value apply to diminished value claims.
 Not all three types of diminished value are always used when legally compensating individuals for the diminished value of their vehicles.
 These three main types of diminished value are the following:

 - Inherent diminished value: This type of diminished value or lost value refers to the loss of a vehicle’s market value.
 It is the most widely recognized and accepted form of diminished value and is also the most common basis upon which any supplemental forms of diminished value would be added.